 Best Fit: Hiking Boots Or Hiking Shoes?

 You’d think that protection or support would be the most crucial aspect when choosing a hiking shoe or boot.
-Sure, these are important too, but if the shoe does not fit well and is uncomfortable, you’re going to remove it the soonest.
+Sure, these are important too, but if the shoe does not fit well and is uncomfortable, they’ll be sitting in the back of your closet.

 Leather boots are obviously tougher to fit than hiking shoes, which are softer and mold to the foot almost perfectly.
 Size-wise, hiking shoes are similar to athletic shoes and should provide arch and heel support and spacious room for the toes.